 It is a fairly standard erotic narrative – the eponymous noblemen is rich and single, the last of a line of estate owners, and along with those estates he dictates the fortunes of his subjects.
 From time to time he chooses a beautiful young girl who catches his eye, and loves her until he finds another who seems equally attractive.

-Charroux is now in his stride, illustrating the narrative with confident strokes of pen and brush.
-He has some issues reconciling eighteenth century costume and furnishings with 1960s women’s hairstyles, but manages to capture the energy of Schilling’s ever-popular text.
+Mazure/‘Charroux’ was now in his stride, illustrating the narrative with confident strokes of pen and brush.
+He had some issues reconciling eighteenth century costume and furnishings with 1960s women’s hairstyles, but managed to capture the energy of Schilling’s ever-popular text.